EvilGenie: A Reward Hacking Benchmark: Reward Hacking Rates

 \section{Reward Hacking Rates}

 First, we examine the rates and different types of reward hacking for three proprietary coding agents.
-Then, using the Inspect scaffold to test more models, we present reward hacking rates over time, and as compared to model capability.
+Then, using the Inspect scaffold to test more models, we present reward hacking rates over time and as compare them to model capability.